arian-lrd/space-raid/README.md

 This was the most valuable aspect of the project, as it taught me how to find my answers when I'm creating something from scratch and out of the academic setting where there's a guide for every step of the projects.

-Final remarks:
+***Final remarks:***
-Near the end of making this game I realized that every time I'd come close to finishing up, a new idea would pop up in my head which took a few hours to fully implement into the game.
+Towards the end of making this game I realized that every time I'd come close to finishing up, a new idea would pop up in my head which took a few hours to fully implement into the game.
 Thus after a while I decided not to follow up on my ideas anymore because it might've forced me to spend a hundred hours more on the project. <br />
 *Yet I'm quite happy with the end result.*